pokgak/popci/README.md

 # popci

-- one endpoint /webhook
+- [X] one endpoint /webhook
-- receives payload from Github containing the event that triggered the webhook
+- [X] receives payload from Github containing the event that triggered the webhook
     - payload contains
         * git commit
         * workflow file?
-- runner executes the script in the workflow file and returns result (where?)
+- [X] runner executes the script in the workflow file
+- [ ] store result for user to read later

 ## questions